postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/sharing.md

 If you have a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) on your team and you are on a Free, Basic, or Professional plan, external users you share an element with are added to your team as Developers automatically, without the need for approval by a Team Admin.

-If you aren't a Team Admin or a Developer on a Free, Basic, or Professional plan, a Team Admin must approve your request to share an element with an external user.
+If you aren't a Developer on a Free, Basic or Professional plan or a Team Admin on any plan, a Team Admin must approve your request to share an element with an external user.

 > If your team has [SSO enabled](/docs/administration/sso/intro-sso/), external users will be required to sign in using your team's SSO.